 \section{Introduction}

-Models of multidimensional data -- data with more than two dimensions -- are becoming increasingly popular in econometric analysis as large data sets with a multidimensional structure become available.
-For example, consider studying demand elasticities with consumption data that varies by product, $i$, store, $j$, repeated over time, $t$.\footnote{A non-exhaustive list of related examples can be found in the introduction of \cite{matyas2017econometrics}. } In this context, analysts may be concerned with shifts in taste preferences unobserved by the econometrician related to unobserved characteristics in each dimension - like a sporting event that impacts prices and demand heterogeneously over product, store, and time.
+Models of multidimensional data -- data with more than two dimensions -- are becoming increasingly important in econometric analysis as large data sets with a multidimensional structure become available.
+For example, consider studying demand elasticities with consumption data that varies by product, $i$, store, $j$, repeated over time, $t$.\footnote{A non-exhaustive list of related examples can be found in the introduction of \cite{matyas2017econometrics}. } In this context, analysts may be concerned with shifts in taste preferences unobserved by the econometrician related to unobserved characteristics in each dimension - like a cultural or sporting event that impacts prices and demand heterogeneously over product, store, and time.
 Whilst these are not explicitly observed by the econometrician, fixed-effects are a useful tool to infer unobserved heterogeneity and control for such variation.

 Additive fixed-effects in multidimensional data can at most accommodate variation in unobserved heterogeneity over a subset of dimensions with any of the fixed-effects terms.
-For example, in the three-dimensional model additive effects only control for variation over $ij$, $it$ and $jt$, but not jointly over all $ijt$.
+For example, in the three-dimensional model, additive effects only control for variation over $ij$, $it$ and $jt$, but not jointly over all $ijt$.
 Hence, if heterogeneity is across all dimensions interactively, additive fixed-effects cannot sufficiently control for unobserved heterogeneity.
 This paper develops tools to control for unobserved heterogeneity in the form of interactive fixed-effects that controls for variation that interacts over all dimensions of the data.

 Consider $\beta$ estimation in the interactive fixed-effects model with three dimensions: